tinymovr/Tinymovr/docs/interfaces/interfaces.rst

     command: .V10000
     (no response)

-The values passed or returned are always integers scaled by the appropriate factor (see command reference below).
+The values passed or returned are always integers scaled by the mentioned factor (see command reference below).

 Note that command characters are case-sensitive, i.e. capitals and small represent different commands.
 As a convention, capital letters are setters and small are getters, where applicable.